hiutkarshhere/QuickDash-Darkstore-Ops-Analytics/README.md

 # QuickDash — Dark Store Operations & Causal Analytics

-**Project 3 of 5.** This one's different from the first two on purpose — instead of another funnel-and-retention project, this is an operations analytics project centered on a natural experiment: did a new order-routing engine actually reduce delivery times, and can that claim survive scrutiny given the rollout wasn't randomized?

 Stack: **Python (pandas, numpy, seaborn, statsmodels) → SQL (BigQuery) → Power BI**